 Oregon made the list coming in at sixth place.

 City of Portland Taxes

 The Tax Foundation released a report in the summer of 2010 on taxes for metropolitan areas.
-They rank Portland 106 (out of 107 areas) for state, county, and local tax rates in cities with population of 200,000 ranked by total rate as of July 1, 2010.
+They rank Portland 106 (out of 107 areas) for the state, county, and local tax rates in cities with a population of 200,000 ranked by a total rate as of July 1, 2010.

 The combined sales tax rate varied from zero to 10 percent in the 107 U.S. cities with a population above 200,000.
 Those cities account for around 62 million residents or one-fifth of the U.S. population.

 Birmingham and Montgomery, Alabama, have the dubious honor of levying the highest combined sales tax rate, 10%; Anchorage, Alaska, and Portland, Oregon, are the only large cities that levy a zero sales tax at all levels of state and local government.

 The county-level rates vary from 5% in New Orleans and Baton Rouge, Louisiana, to 0% in 28 of the 107 cities.
 The city-level tax has about the same rate of fluctuation, from 5.266% in St. Louis, Missouri, to 0% in 57 of the 107 cities.